-We regularly represent industry giants, such as Entergy, Exxon, Total, Shell, CNOOC, Occidental Petroleum, Petronas, Sonatrach, EDF and Repsol as well as start-up technology companies.
+We regularly represent industry giants, such as Entergy, Exxon, FirstEnergy, Total, Shell, CNOOC, Occidental Petroleum, Petronas, Sonatrach, EDF and Repsol as well as start-up technology companies.
 We represent energy clients in disputes over patents, environmental claims and investigations, regulatory, contract, tax and tariff stabilization, price review, operation of hardship provisions, and business tort issues in court cases, regulatory proceedings, and international arbitrations.
 We have extensive experience handling arbitrations between energy companies and foreign governments under project agreements, bilateral investment treaties (BITs), and the Energy Charter Treaty (ECT).
 A small selection of credentials is set out below, providing a flavor of our expertise in a range of different areas.

 MEET THE TEAM